chuchuroth/Huawei/chatGPT.md

 In summary: I bring deep German roots, a trilingual profile, proven experience in Sino-German collaborations, an entrepreneurial mindset, and strong skills in technology scouting, trend analysis, and communication.
 I’m confident I can contribute to Huawei’s Automotive Engineering Lab by scouting high-potential technologies, conducting reality checks, and building the right partnerships to strengthen Huawei’s position in Europe’s automotive ICT ecosystem.

 + I am interested in this role because
++ because it perfectly aligns with my strengths: scouting emerging technologies, analyzing trends, and building strategic cooperations.

-I am confident in my potential to become an expert in public relations and resource integration scouting.
++ I am confident in my potential to become an expert in public relations and resource integration scouting.
 I am eager to apply my creativity to contribute distinctive value to your company.
 In the current era of artificial intelligence, many capabilities such as data processing and information gathering are increasingly being outperformed by AI.
 However, I believe that uniquely human qualities—particularly empathy and the ability to understand others—remain irreplaceable.
 For this reason, I find this position especially appealing, as it offers the opportunity to leverage these strengths in a meaningful way.

 + I would work on immediately/ what idea I have NOW -